 Remember, your condition did not start overnight, and you have likely been on this journey for some time, experiencing numerous ups and downs.
 Prolotherapy triggers the body to repair, and our bodies are designed to heal over time.
 This means that even weeks and months after the last treatment of the series, the body is still healing the treated tissue.
 It generally requires a series of treatments, which build upon each other.
 Just like you cannot rush the healing of a broken bone, you cannot rush the healing of soft tissues, like ligaments.
 You can, however, do everything you can to support their strengthening.
-We will give you the best information and guidance we have gained in our 26+ years on how to accomplish this.
+We will give you the best information and guidance we have gained in our 3 decades of patient care on how to accomplish this.
 The rest is up to you!
 Happy healing!
 We are so excited to walk alongside you on this journey, with our sincere hope that it will lead to your restored function and renewed life!

 How do I know if I’m a good candidate?